facn5/BooksPostgreSQL/README.md

 * nyc - for testing.
 * Supertest for testing.
 * nodemon - for hosting locally.
+* cookies web api - for a simple authentication
 * Node.js - backend.

 ### Team members